-- (1) This section applies if the chief executive is aware that a person who is an applicant for driver authorisation or who holds driver authorisation has been convicted of a category C driver disqualifying offence. - (2) Without limiting the grounds on which the chief executive may deal with the application or the driver authorisation, the
+- (1) This section applies if the chief executive is aware that a person who is an applicant for driver authorisation or who holds driver authorisation has been convicted of a category C driver disqualifying offence. - (2) Without limiting the grounds on which the chief executive may deal with the application or the driver authorisation, the chief executive may do any of the following (the proposed action)- - (a) refuse to grant driver authorisation to the person; - (b) refuse to renew the person's driver authorisation;

-- (a) refuse to grant driver authorisation to the person; - (b) refuse to renew the person's driver authorisation; - (c) suspend or cancel the person's driver authorisation. - (3) The chief executive must give the person written notice of the proposed action. - (4) Nothing in this section limits action the chief executive may take under any other provision of this Act.
+- (c) suspend or cancel the person's driver authorisation. - (3) The chief executive must give the person written notice of the proposed action. - (4) Nothing in this section limits action the chief executive may take under any other provision of this Act.